eqbal/CarND-Behavioral-Cloning-P3/README.md

 * `validation_batch = Dataset().next_batch()`

 Batch size of both `train_batch` and `validation_batch` was 64.
 We used 20032 images per training epoch.
 It is to be noted that these images are generated on the fly using the document processing pipeline described above.
 In addition to that, we used 6400 images (also generated on the fly) for validation.
 We used `Adam` optimizer with `1e-4` learning rate.
 Finally, when it comes to the number of training epochs we tried several possibilities such as `5`, `8`, `1`0, `2`5 and `50`.
 However, `6` works well on both training and validation tracks.

+## Results and conclusion

+By making consequent use of image augmentation with according steering angle updates we could train a neural network to recover the car from extreme events, like suddenly appearing curves change of lighting conditions by exclusively simulating such events from regular driving data.